kalken/ezrouter/README.md

 # ezrouter
 Simple dual stack (ipv6/ipv4) router that money can't buy.

+Use these setup files to turn any linux computer into a full fledged router for your network.
+It should work on any distribution running systemd.

 ## Key features:
 * Should work on any hardware that has GNU Linux support
 * No external dependencies except a distribution that supports nftables and systemd.